Martijn Cornet and the Ragazze Quartet bring a probing version of Schubert’s Winterreise.

 The four members of the quartet have immersed themselves in the texts, and, in collaboration with the arranger Wim ten Have, have taken care to create a score perfectly suited to the baritone Martijn Cornet and themselves.

-Winterreise is arranged for baritone and string quartet by Wim ten Have and will be released on CD with Channel Classics Records, February 19th 2021.
+Winterreise is arranged for baritone and string quartet by Wim ten Have and released on CD with Channel Classics Records, February 19th 2021.
 Order here.

 Press about the CD: